-- Gives you a list for that particular job seeker - Creates the basis for your "pitch" to an employer that makes sense - Keeps momentum going - Avoids "but we've put in applications everywhere in town and haven't found anything..."
+- Gives you a list for that particular job seeker. - Creates the basis for your "pitch" to an employer that makes sense. - Keeps momentum going. - Directs the network that you are trying to access. - Avoids "but we've put in applications everywhere in town and haven't found anything..."